Bayesian Trend Filtering via Proximal Markov Chain Monte Carlo: Proximal Bayesian Trend Filtering

 and

-\end{theorem} The implication of \Thm{convergence} is that we can make the surrogate density arbitrarily close to the original density by choosing a small enough $\lambda$.
-This is consistent with our experiments where we observe that the posterior fit is only visually smooth when $\lambda$ is sufficiently small.
+\end{theorem} \Thm{convergence} assures us that the surrogate density can approximate the original posterior density arbitrarily well by choosing a small enough $\lambda$.
+This is consistent with our experiments where we observe that the posterior fit is visually smooth once $\lambda$ is sufficiently small.
 Note that $\lambda$ should not be chosen to be too small, however, as doing so will lead to numerical instability since gradient evaluations involve division by $\lambda$.
-We discuss how to properly choose $\lambda$ for the two different applications in \hyperref[appendixg]{Appendix G}.
+We discuss how to properly choose $\lambda$ for the two different applications in in the supplementary materials.
+In practise, we recommend using the default parameters in our software.